texfaq/texfaq.github.io/FAQ-privinst.md

 ```
 as this will make (La)TeX find its files marginally faster.

-Having made all these changes, (La)TeX should ''just use'' files in
+Having made all these changes, (La)TeX should "just use" files in
 your new tree, in preference to anything in the main tree&nbsp;&mdash; you can
 use it for updates to packages in the main tree, as well as for
 installing new versions of things.